 In order to warrant continued processing, a representation petition must meet the test: is there reasonable cause to believe that a question concerning representation affecting commerce exists?
 If it is clear that, unless future investigation alters the picture, the Board will not assert jurisdiction, the petitioner has insufficient interest (Secs.
 11020-11034), the unit sought is inappropriate, the petition is not timely filed or for any other reason the petition would ultimately be dismissed, the petitioner should be made aware of this.
-If no further facts are available, a withdrawal request should be solicited and, absent withdrawal, the petition is being considered, it may be useful to issue a Notice to Show Cause to establish that the petitioner has been afforded the opportunity to respond to the issue or issues supporting dismissal.
+If no further facts are available, a withdrawal request should be solicited and, absent withdrawal, the petition should be dismissed.
+Sec.
+11100.
+When an administrative dismissal of a petition is being considered, it may be useful to issue a Notice to Show Cause to establish that the petitioner has been afforded the opportunity to respond to the issue or issues supporting dismissal.